jmfrohs/Formatter/README.md

 3. Choose the programming language.
 4. The file will be temporarily renamed, formatted, and copied back.
 5. Optionally: Add a license header.

+### Example: Format a Batch file

+1. Select `[28] Batch-Datei formatieren (experimentell)` in the menu.
+2. Enter the path to your `.bat` or `.cmd` file.
+3. The file will be cleaned up (trailing spaces removed, line endings unified).
+4. Optionally: Add a license header.

 ---